ethanncai/EthanNCai/README.md

 Currently:

-* An undergraduate student at Jimei University,
+* An undergraduate student at Jimei University, Since Spt., 2021.
-* An associate algorithm engineering intern. at Anker Innovations
+* An associate algorithm engineering intern. at Anker Innovations, Since Dec., 2024

 Going to: